rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

 7. **depth-first traversal** -> follow a single path as deep as possible before backtracking and exploring alternative paths.
 8. **shortestPath** -> find the path with the least weight/cost btn two vertices.

+**NB:**
+- A dense graph in which every vertex has an edge to every other vertex is called a **complete graph**.

+- **Breath-first search is not similar to breath-first traversal, also, depth-first search is not similar to depth-first traversal.**
+ - The aim of ***search*** is to find a specific vertex/value within the graph, the return types can be any of the following rather than void:
+   1. the vertex/value itself.
+   2. index/position of the vertex/value being searched for.
+   3. boolean of either true if the vertex/value exist or false if the vertex/value don't exist.
+   4. collection of vertices/values that are being searched for.
+ - **Traversal** is the process of visiting/accessing each vertex in a graph in specific order.
+ - The aim of **traverse** is to just visit all the vertices in the graph.
+The is no return type in this case(void return).

 #### key points: